gitgrimbo/example-pluto-jetty-integration-test/README.md

 1. Use the `maven-failsafe-plugin` plugin to run the integration tests.

-1. The provided integration test is called `grimbo.portlet.test.PortletITCase`.
+1. The provided integration test is called `grimbo.portlet.itest.PortletITCase`.
 This adheres to the Failsafe integration test naming convention, whereby classes called xxxITCase are treated as integration tests.

 1. [JWebUnit] is used to code the integration tests.